CREWdecisions/elicitr/tests/testthat/_snaps/add_data.md

       y <- elic_add_data(x, data_source = round_1[1:4, ], round = 1, verbose = FALSE)
     Condition
       Warning:
       !
-Dataset for "Round 1" has 2 rows but are expected 6 experts, added 2 rows with "NAs". i Check raw data and if you want to update the dataset use `elicitr::elic_add_data()` with `overwrite = TRUE`.
+The dataset for "Round 1" has 4 rows but are expected 6 experts, added 2 rows with "NAs". i Check raw data and if you want to update the dataset use `elicitr::elic_add_data()` with `overwrite = TRUE`.

 ---